VinitKumar01/2025-Daily-Code-Logs/README.md

 16-4-2025 || Coded the video schema, studio procedure, create procedure and also some ui additions to the youtube clone project.

 17-4-2025 || Coded a basic nextjs trpc templete for practice and future use.

+18-4-2025 || Coded infinite scroll for videos in studio, also improved the video section ui.